okio-ai/nendo/docs/usage/tracks.md

 ### Working with plugin data

+??? info "Plugin data version"

+    Plugin data in Nendo Core is _versioned_, in accordance with the version of the plugin that was used to produce it.
+That means, that if a specific plugin is used to process a given track twice, it will only overwrite the previous data if the version of the plugin has not changed since the last run.
+This is to ensure proper traceability of results and to make the nendo library compatible with plugin upgrades.

 The `NendoTrack` object provides various functions for processing it with a `NendoPlugin` and for accessing the resulting `NendoPluginData`:

 === "Running a plugin"